conventional-logs/conventionallogs.org/content/v0.0.1/index.md

 aiming to set an industry standard to ensure search-ability and enhance security in logs.

-Each log entry could be encoded in different formats, `json`, `xml`, or even a custom one.
+Each log entry could be encoded in different formats, `JSON`, `XML`, or even a custom one.
-Most of the examples in this page will be written as `json`.
+Most of the examples on this page will be written as `JSON`.

 A basic log entry should be structured as follows: